robinhood/faust/docs/playbooks/leaderelection.rst

 To demonstrate this we implement a straightforward example where we elect one of our workers as the leader.
-This leader then periodically send out random greetings to be printed out by available workers.
+This leader then periodically sends out random greetings to be printed out by available workers.

 Application
 -----------